nihalxofficial/PetNest-Client/README.md

 ## 📌 Purpose

 PetNest is a real-world pet adoption portal that connects animal lovers with shelters and individual pet owners.
-Users can browse available pets, view detailed profiles, and submit adoption requests.
-Pet owners/shelters can manage their listings and handle incoming adoption requests — all within a clean, secure, and responsive interface.
+Users can browse available pets, view detailed profiles and submit adoption requests.
+Pet owners/shelters can manage their listings and handle incoming adoption requests — all within a clean, secure and responsive interface.

 ---

 ## ✨ Features

-- 🐶 **Browse & Search Pets** — Explore all available pets with search by name, filter by species, and sorted listings using MongoDB `$regex` and `$in` operators
+- 🐶 **Browse & Search Pets** — Explore all available pets with search by name, filter by species and sorted listings using MongoDB `$regex` and `$in` operators
 - 🔐 **Secure Authentication** — Email/password and Google OAuth login powered by Better Auth with JWT stored in HTTPOnly cookies
 - 📋 **Adoption Request System** — Authenticated users can submit adoption requests with pickup dates; only one request per pet can be approved
 - 🏠 **Owner Dashboard** — Pet owners can add, edit, delete listings and approve or reject incoming adoption requests
-- 📱 **Fully Responsive Design** — Mobile, tablet, and desktop layouts with Dark/Light theme toggle
+- 📱 **Fully Responsive Design** — Mobile, tablet and desktop layouts with Dark/Light theme toggle
 - 🔒 **Protected Routes** — Private routes stay accessible on reload; logged-in users are never unexpectedly redirected to login
 - ✅ **Adoption Control** — Pet owners cannot adopt their own pets; once a request is approved the pet is marked as adopted and no further requests are accepted
 - 🎞️ **Smooth Animations** — Framer Motion transitions throughout the app for a polished experience